 --static-models "openai/whisper-small" \

---static-model-types "transcription" \
+--static-model-labels "transcription" \

 --routing-logic roundrobin \